 Who is Frau Fowler?

 “Frau” means woman in German.
 Having a tough ol’ grandma, of German and Scotch-Irish descent (Ruth Kirven Perry) inspired the name.
 She was married to Dr. William Perry, who was a physician for some 67 years and lived to be over a 100 years of age.
+He delivered countless babies in rural South Carolina.
 His father and brothers were all doctors.
 The love of medicine and getting people healthy was passed down through the generations, where it continues today by the youngest of the Perrys, whose first name is “PERRY.”

 Frau Fowler is a steward of the land.
 She is a representation of Artemis from Greek Mythology.
 Artemis is the God of Hunt While she has a pretty wild side, she is all earthy goodness.
 She is depicted with a crescent moon headpiece, sometimes with horns and often carrying a bow and arrow.
 Many classical sculptures in Europe depict her with woodland creatures by her side.
 She is considered a protector of the land and aids women in the recovery of disease.